 The official decision-making body of the OBA is the board of directors, which meets five times per year to deal with policy issues affecting the industry.
 Board members representing institutions of all sizes in Oregon are elected to three-year terms during the OBA's annual meeting.
 The board also has four committees, including the Governance and Compensation Committee, the Finance, Audit and Compliance Committee, the Advocacy Committee and an Executive Committee.

-In essence, the Oregon Bankers Association and the Independent Community Banks of Oregon together form an organization of banks and bankers working collaboratively in a spirit of unity for the mutual benefit of all.
+In essence, the Oregon Bankers Association and the Community Banks of Oregon together form an advocacy organization of banks and bankers working in a spirit of unity for the benefit of families, businesses and communities that depend on a diverse financial services industry.

 Formed through the 1999 merger of the Oregon Bankers Association's two for-profit subsidiaries, the OBA Insurance Agency and OBA Services, Synergy by Association, Inc. (formerly BancSource) is a wholly-owned subsidiary of the Oregon Bankers Association.
 Synergy serves as a trade association buying cooperative by leveraging the collective purchasing power of association members across the U.S. to increase quality and reduce costs.